ssfinney/spit-the-diff/README.md

 > Where your diffs drop bars.

-A GitHub Action that turns pull request diffs into creative summaries — rap verses, haiku, or playful code roasts — using AI.
-Make your PRs more engaging and easier to skim.
+A GitHub Action that turns pull request diffs into rap verses, haiku, or code roasts using AI.

 ---